swarmd-io/swarmd/cli/README.md

 **Crash Reports** - Crash reports collect diagnostic information when swarmd crashes and sends it to help understand why the crash occurred and what changes are needed to prevent the crash in the future.

 **Error Telemetry** - Error telemetry collects information about errors that do not crash the application but are unexpected.

-**Usage Data** - Usage data collects information about how features are used and perform which helps us prioritize future product improvements.

-#### Usage data

-This is the list of every usage we keep the track of: